syg/gecko-dev/js/src/doc/Debugger/Debugger.md

     disentangling itself from the debuggee, regardless of what sort of events or handlers or "points" we add to the interface.

+`allowUnobservedAsmJS`
+:   A boolean value indicating whether this `Debugger` instance's debuggee
+    globals allows asm.js functions are invisible to this instance's handlers, and breakpoints.
+In other words, setting this to `false` inhibits the ahead-of-time asm.js compiler and forces asm.js code to run as normal JavaScript.
+This is an cacessor property with a getter and setter.
+It is initially `false` in a freshly created `Debugger` instance.

+    This flag is intended to be used when one wishes to use the subsystems of the Debugger API (e.g, [`Debugger.Source`]) for other purposes than step debugging a target JavaScript program.

 `uncaughtExceptionHook`
 :   Either `null` or a function that SpiderMonkey calls when a call to a
     debug event handler, breakpoint handler, watchpoint handler, or similar